-The largest risk module under the SCR computation is not the insurance risk, but market risk, mainly because of the holdings in equities and foreign currency investments.
+The largest risk module under the SCR computation is market risk, mainly due to the holdings in equities and foreign currency investments.
 If necessary, the Company may reduce relatively easily the capital requirements by transferring its exposure to assets which attract lower capital charges.

+In comparison, the insurance risk is not material.
 Any strategic changes on the insurance business will have a very small impact on the SCR mainly due to the comprehensive reinsurance programme with a panel of highly rated reinsurers, which reduces significantly the Company's net exposure.
 In fact, strategic decisions on core insurance operations would need to be significant in order to impact materially on the SCR.